hil400k/dev-knowledges/Overall Programming Notes.md

 ---

 ### Git
-To ignore some already tracked file and to do not checkout/push changes from it to repo git update-index --assume-unchanged somefile.js
+To ignore some ALREADY TRACKED file and to do not checkout/push changes from it to repo git update-index --assume-unchanged somefile.js